[updated August 2019]

-Artist Fernando Botero, left a wonderful gallery of his work right in the centre of Medellin for everyone to see at Plaza Botero.
 Many people will say to visit this place with caution, and yes, this area of the city is quite chaotic.
-However, don’t let that put you off, the square itself is safe to visit and feel free to take pictures of his exaggerated statues.
+However, don’t let that put you off, the square itself is safe to visit and feel free to take pictures of his rotund statues.

 Visiting the Botero Plaza is a really one of the best things to do in Medellin.
 It’s a neat site to see the park filled with these whimsical sculptures and you’ll find that Botero’s sculptures are surrounded by sightseers from all over the world.

-There’s also the Botero Museum situated a few footsteps away from this outdoor gallery.
+There’s also the The Museo de Antioquia situated a few footsteps away from this outdoor gallery.
 If you haven’t considered it already, this is a great opportunity to mingle amongst the locals of Medellin and the perfect place to do a spot of people watching.

 6. Take a stroll in the Jardín Botánico Medellín

 The Botanical Gardens are possibly one of the most peaceful places in Medellin, located right next to the University of Antioquia.
 One of the great things is that it’s free to enter.
 Plus, you can casually spend a whole morning or afternoon there without interruptions.
 Just take the Metro from anywhere in the city to the station ‘Universidad’ to get dropped off right outside this delightful attraction.

 On entry, you’ll be greeted by some useful information about the gardens and a cute souvenir shop.
 A few steps later and you are amongst the towering trees and exquisite plants that seem to grow like there is no tomorrow.